 A maximum of 16 Alexander von Humboldt Professorships can be awarded.
 Every year, up to ten Humboldt Professorships can be granted to researchers of all disciplines.
-Additionally, from 2020 to 2024, a further six professorships will be filled in the field of artificial intelligence, which can also be designed to investigate the social, legal and ethical aspects of artificial intelligence.
+Additionally, from 2020 to 2024, a further six professorships in the field of Artificial Intelligence, which can also be designed to investigate the social, legal and ethical aspects of Artificial Intelligence, can be awarded annually.
 Up to and including 2019, a maximum of ten Humboldt Professorships were awarded annually.

 What is the purpose of the award funds?

 The award amount is 3.5 million EUR for researchers in theoretical disciplines and 5 million EUR for those conducting experimental research.
 It finances the professorship for the first five years.
 When the universities nominate a candidate they also have to submit a strategic plan for the long-term financing of the professorship beyond the funding period.
 The money can be used very flexibly.
 Most of it is channeled into building research teams or paying for technical or laboratory facilities.
 But it can also be used to finance positions for accompanying partners, for example.
 Furthermore, a maximum of 180,000 EUR annually may be spent on the award winner’s salary, in addition to whatever the university pays from its own budget.
 The programme is financed by the Federal Ministry of Education and Research.

 Can Germans receive the award?